itu-tid/lecture-notes/Lectures/8-Advanced-State-and-More-Reactive-Programming.md

 # Managing State

 ## [Reacting to Input with State](https://react.dev/learn/reacting-to-input-with-state)
-*Note: seems to me to me to be needlessly theoretical; basically*
+*Note: seems to me to me to be needlessly theoretical*

 To Understand
 - How to model multiple states of a component